 - Preheat oven to 350 F. Line a standard muffin tin with muffin liners (tip below) and spray with nonstick baking spray.

 - In a large bowl, whisk together 1 ½ cups brown sugar, ¾ cup canola or vegetable oil, 3 mashed bananas, 3 eggs, and ½ tsp vanilla bean paste (or extract).

 - In a separate bowl, whisk together 2 cups all purpose flour, ¾ cup spelt flour, ¾ tsp baking soda, ½ tsp cinnamon, and 1 tsp kosher salt.

-- Whisk dry ingredients into wet ingredients until just barely incorporated (it’s ok to see some streaks of flour!), then carefully fold in chocolate chips.
+- Whisk dry ingredients into wet ingredients until just barely incorporated (it's ok to see some streaks of flour!), then carefully fold in 1 ¼ cup chocolate chips.

 - Divide muffin batter between prepared muffin tins fulling about 4/5 of the way to the top.
 Top each with a sprinkling of turbinado sugar and extra chocolate chips, if desired.
 (If you fill muffin tins to the very top, cook for 22 minutes!)